 Companies that negotiate a deal and won't stand behind it because they didn't understand their own cost structure and/or distribution model or, worst yet, just don't honor their commitments.

 Companies that "name drop" your name or company name with other clients in a manner that misrepresents, exaggerates or fabricates the relationship.
 They do this to create an illusion of competence in an area by associating their company to yours.

 Companies that fail to deliver on promised product upgrades and enhancements.
 Review their history and attend one of their user conferences and talk to as many users as possible.
 Don't just call their scripted references.

-The lesson in these examples is to do the upfront research and education before committing to anything.
+The lesson in these examples is to do the upfront research and education on maintenance and reliability suppliers before committing to anything.
 A prerequisite is to be educated in the fundamentals and details of the subject.
 Also, you should complete a full market analysis of the subject matter and uncover the exact requirements that your company needs on the subject.
 A detailed analysis of the total cost of ownership is essential before you make a supplier choice.
 The extra effort and due diligence will save you time, money and reputation.